-1.4 TRANSFERRING BETWEEN PROGRAMMES OF THE BUSINESS SCHOOL
+1.5 TRANSFERRING BETWEEN PROGRAMMES OF THE BUSINESS SCHOOL

-It sometimes can be the case that students wish to transfer between programmes.
-This may be for several reasons - perceptions can change after a certain length of time in the course, personal circumstances can change, perhaps you made an error in judgment, etc. Students wishing to change course must first satisfy the entry criteria, have achieved the points and there must be a place available on the course they wish to join.
-Application to change course must be made to Noirin Deady (n.deady@ucc.ie) the First Year Experience Co-ordinator before Friday 27th September 2019.
+Students wishing to change course must first satisfy the entry criteria, have achieved the points and there must be a place available on the course they wish to join.

+Application to change course must be made to Noirin Deady (n.deady@ucc.ie) the First Year Experience Co-ordinator as soon as Semester 1 begins as there is a very short time-frame in which to change.
 Further information on this policy can be found here.
-On completion of first year and as a UCC registered student, it is permitted to make a late application to CAO (closing date 22nd July) to begin an alternative First Year programme in UCC.
-Late application forms are available from the CAO and must be stamped Admissions Office (located in the West Wing).

-There is a further scheme to allow students transfer from one degree to the second year of another within the Business School only if the student has successfully completed first year examinations.
+There is a further scheme to allow current students transfer from one degree to the second year of another within the Business School where places are available and only if the student has passed all modules in first year.